 A bright and brilliant ornately-painted ceiling #Decor & Decorating#canada#colorful#great-ideas#Minnesota May 15 | Cat Rocketship Photo via Lloyd's Blog.
 Used with permission.
 Wayyy up in the north of Minnesota — 26 miles from Canada — is the Naniboujou Lodge, built in the 1920s to host rich white dudes' hunting parties.
 The Shining-esque hotel and restaurant is still chugging along, and still has its AMAZING and original painted ceiling.
 It has never been repainted!
 It looks like it could have been designed yesterday…and WOW I suddenly want to paint almost-neon stripes on the ceiling of my front room.
 But would this work in a low-ceilinged space, or is that just a recipe for headaches?
-See more photos of the Naniboujou Lodge here. ᔥ Lloyd's Blog Reporter Name * Reporter Email * Original text Enter the original text here.
+See more photos of the Naniboujou Lodge here. ᔥ Lloyd's Blog Join our community!
+Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Cat Rocketship I was the Managing Editor of Offbeat Home for a year and a half.
 I have a rich Internet life and also a pretty good real life.
 Hobbies include D&D, Twitter, and working on making our household more self-reliant.
 I also draw things.
-PREVIOUS My guy works for the circus, so we live in an RV and travel to a new place every week NEXT Salmon and salsa: a Megan-simple recipe Toggle comments [ 6 ] Eee, this reminds me of some of the beautiful palaces in Seoul!
+PREVIOUS My guy works for the circus, so we live in an RV and travel to a new place every week NEXT How to talk to little boys Show/Hide comments [ 6 ] Eee, this reminds me of some of the beautiful palaces in Seoul!
 I love painted ceilings.
-0 agree Reply It could work in a smaller space if you did wider stripes maybe.
-0 agree Reply And kept the colors somewhat light, I think.
+Reply It could work in a smaller space if you did wider stripes maybe.
+Reply And kept the colors somewhat light, I think.
 Lighter colors keep a room looking big, and I think darker colors could get oppressive.
 Especially since we're used to white ceilings anyway (sadly).
-0 agree Reply Oh the Naniboujou is famous here in Minnesota!
-0 agree Reply I love the Naniboujou lodge!
+Reply Oh the Naniboujou is famous here in Minnesota!
+Reply I love the Naniboujou lodge!
 I had lunch there years ago.
 It's really an amazing place.
-0 agree Reply Wow!
+Reply Wow!
 Love this!
 The cottage we're buying has really low cellings and i've been thinking about painting them.
 I guess if you played on the fact that the room would feel smaller and turned the room into a really cosy snug or just picked a couple of quite light colours it might work.
 Dulux in the UK do light reflecting paints that might be a good idea for this.
-0 agree Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Reply Join the conversation Cancel Reply Your email address will not be published.
+Required fields are marked *Comment Participate in this conversation via email No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
-Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
-Our comments are not the place to pimp your website.
-If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.